randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 </figcaption>
 </figure>

-Instead of embedding content directly into code, it is named by referenced.
+Instead of embedding content directly into code, content is named by referenced.
 This makes content updates across an entire application fast and consistent.
 Adding languages is as easy as copying the translations file and changing its values.